nimiq-community/swift-client/README.md

 > Swift implementation of the Nimiq RPC client specs.

+This repository is archived: Nimiq PoS has been launched and this RPC client only supports the old PoW RPC specification.
+As of now, there is no Swift RPC client implementation.
+Please [contact us](mailto:community@nimiq.com) if you are interested in implementing and supporting the Nimiq ecosystem for Swift.

 ## Usage

 Initialize a `NimiqClient` object using predefined configuration and get the current block number.